0xmutt/muttlibation-docker/README.md

-#Libation in Docker
+# MuttLibation in Docker

-Run Libation directly in your browser.
+Run MuttLibation directly in your browser.
-Container built on linuxserver/docker-baseimage/kasmvnc, running the official releases of Libation from their github.
+Container built on linuxserver/docker-baseimage/kasmvnc, running the my version releases of Libation from their github.